NHSDigital/nhs-notify-reporting/README.md

 If your target table contains hashed NHS numbers add the ingestion step function's `hash_query_ids_n` array, otherwise add it to the `query_ids_n` array.

 The suffix _`n`_ indicates which pass the ingestion should operate in, which allows one ingestion query to be dependent on the outcome of another one.
-Currently two passes are supported
+Currently two passes are supported.

 #### How do I add a new column to a projection/aggregation retrospectively?